Papered Over No. 1

 100 Bishopsgate EC2P 2SR

-Papered Over No. 1 is on show in this prestigious in-house exhibition at the London headquarters of the international law firm Freshfields.
-More than 90 works of art will be exhibited across eleven working floors through the year.
+Papered Over No. 1 is on show in this prestigious in-house exhibition at the London headquarters of the international law firm Freshfields, with 90 works of art on display for twelve months over eleven working floors.
 The exhibition is organised by the specialist art consultancy Art Acumen, who work with private collectors and corporate clients to curate collections and stage exhibitions.

 No. 1 was one of two new large monochrome drawings featured in my solo exhibition 'Pale Grey Castle' at The Old Court artspace, Windsor in the summer of 2020.
 It marked the beginning of a new direction for my art.